 How do you brand thinking, advice, and insight—all intangibles?

 With consumer goods or manufacturing for example, customers can experience a product—they can taste it, wear it, or take it for a drive.
-With an intangible based brand like asset management, the proposition rests largely on the thinking, insight and expertise of the manager.
-Therefore, it is important to identify and cultivate a brand positioning that conveys value and captures the essence of those intangibles.
+With an intangible-based brand like asset management, the proposition rests largely on the thinking, insight and expertise of the manager.

 How do you build an authentic brand experience when your audience is layered—sometimes its B2C, sometimes its B2B, sometimes it’s both?